milesaturpin/bct-paper-files/bct-other-biases.md

 ### Performance evals

+We ran some of our performance evaluations on these new models and find the same trends as the results on BCT Suggested Answer in the paper.

 Zero-shot CoT accuracy remains virtually unchanged.
 We evaluate on held-out tasks given unbiased context:

 |                            | Accuracy |